 For some self-employed individuals, retrospective personal indemnity policies can cover work completed before the policy is in effect, meaning that you can change providers without any break in cover for past contracts and have total peace of mind.

 Anyone who has employees will know that protecting their health and ensuring that you have adequate cover in case of an accident is a priority.
 If someone gets hurt in your workplace, whether that’s in the course of them carrying out their job or as a result of their environment or working conditions, being covered against any claim is important.
-This is a legal obligation, although levels of cover may differ, so picking one which will cover any eventuality is always recommended.
+This is a legal obligation for most businesses with employees, although levels of cover may differ, so picking one which will cover any eventuality is always recommended.

 If someone suffers from injury or illness whilst on your business premises, or as a result of an accident or oversight in the course of your operations, there could be a claim made against your business.
 From small incidents such as accidentally damaging a client’s property whilst they are visiting your premises to serious injuries caused by tripping or falling on site, you could be liable for any costs incurred by the injured party.

 Click the following link to get a public liability insurance quote